Abraham Lincoln's patent: Patent

 Lincoln labeled his invention Buoying Vessels Over Shoals and it was used to get them over shoals.
 He envisioned a system of waterproof fabric bladders that could be inflated when necessary to help ease a stuck steamboat over such obstacles.
 When crew members knew their ship was stuck, or at risk of hitting a shallow, Lincoln's invention could be activated, which would inflate accordion-shaped air chambers along the sides of the watercraft to lift it above the water's surface, providing enough clearance to avoid a disaster.
 As part of the research process, Lincoln designed a scale model of a ship outfitted with the device.
 This model (built and assembled with the assistance of a mechanic from Springfield named Walter Davis) that was originally taken to the United States Patent and Trademark Office in Washington is now on display at the Smithsonian Institution.
 At the time the patent was issued, Lincoln was a congressman.
 He is the only United States president to be a patentee.

 After reporting to Washington for his two-year term in Congress beginning March 1847, Lincoln retained Zenas C. Robbins, patent attorney.
 Robbins most probably had drawings done by Robert Washington Fenwick, his apprentice artist.
 Robbins filed the application on March 10, 1849, which was granted as Patent No. 6,469 on May 22, 1849.
 Lincoln's patent is the result of Offutt's flat-boat experience he had back in 1831.

 The device was never produced for practical use and there are doubts as to whether it would have actually worked.
 Paul Johnston, curator of the maritime history department at the Smithsonian, came to the conclusion that the version Lincoln made was not practical because it required too much force to make it operate as intended.

-Lincoln took his four-year-old son Robert Todd to the Old Patent Office Building in 1847 to the model room to view the displays, sowing one of the youngster's fondest memories.
-Lincoln himself continued to have a special affinity for the site that covered two city blocks and is a columned structure much like ancient Roman architecture.
+Lincoln took his four-year-old son, Robert Todd Lincoln, to the Old Patent Office Building in 1847 to the model room to view the displays, an episode that Robert later recalled as one of his fondest memories.
+Lincoln expressed a special affinity for the Patent Office, a large Greek Revival structure that still stands today.